M-J-Bauer/Sigma-6-Polyphonic-Synthesizer/README.md

       all source files into the editor window.
 (Alternatively, open Arduino IDE first, then open the source file "Sigma_6_Poly_master.ino".)
     > Connect the Master MCU to your computer USB port.
-    > Select board type 'Arduino Zero (Native USB)' as noted above.
+    > Select board type 'Adafruit ItsyBitsy M0 Express' as noted above.
     > Make any required changes to the source code to suit your synth configuration.*
     > Compile the code and upload the firmware to your Sigma-6 Master Controller MCU.

 * Edit any applicable #define lines in the main file "Sigma_6_Poly_master.ino" (see comments therein);
   in particular to specify the total number of voices implemented in your build.

-NB: It may be necessary to reset the MCU and/or unplug and reconnect the USB cable to get the bootloader to start, after which it may also be necessary to re-select the board type and/or USB-serial port in the drop-down box in Arduino IDE.
+NB: It may be necessary to re-select the board type and/or USB-serial port in the drop-down box in Arduino IDE, or to reset the MCU, or to unplug and reconnect the USB cable to get the bootloader to start.
+This is normal for Arduino!

 ![Coded-by-a-Human-no-AI](https://github.com/user-attachments/assets/e2479440-66a7-4c50-b6dd-358b75b23dfc)